Enter the ecosystem that goes beyond plastic age

 Here are just a few visionary new materials developers operating in Espoo’s innovation ecosystem:

-- Synbio Powerhouse is Finland’s business and research ecosystem that studies the production of sustainable materials by using synthetic biology and to how to transform synbio innovations into business.
+- Synbio Powerhouse is Finland’s business and research ecosystem that studies the production of sustainable materials by using synthetic biology and how to transform synbio innovations into business.
 Synbio is a part of Aalto University and VTT’s bioeconomy research infrastructure.

 - Startups like Paptic and Woodly create new biobased solutions to everyday consumer products and packages.